VA-Joseph/covid19-global-data-tracker/README.md

 # 🌍 COVID-19 Data Analysis Project

-This project is a guided data analysis of the global COVID-19 pandemic, completed as the **final project for Week 8 of the PLP Software Engineering Essentials (Python Module)**.
+This project is a guided data analysis of the global COVID-19 pandemic, completed as the **final project for Week 8 of the Python Module**.
 The goal was to apply key Python skills to load, clean, analyze, and visualize real-world data.

 ## 📊 Dataset